-What became the top priority for you/your business once COVID-19 started to spread and lockdowns were introduced?
+What became the top priority for your business once Covid-19 started to spread and lockdowns were introduced?

 Actually, Bayart Innovations was tracking the situation since December 2019 and we were uncomfortable with the news.
 Our top priority was our current agreements because we gave promises to our valued customers and our production centres were in a risky situation by lockdowns.

 After the outbreak in March 2020, everything has changed, and we accelerated to damage control.
 All Bayart team united and everyone did best from their perspective.
 In the first weeks of the outbreak, delivery postpones, and cancellations were coming and we should have organized the production sides, ongoing deliveries, cash flows.
 That was really hard times because nobody can forecast anything.
 All we can do was understand, analyse and react.